How to Improve Your Drawing Skills through Incremental Growth

 I’ve lived through long periods of intense frustration and hopelessness.
-I’ve given up and quit drawing/painting on at least three distinct occasions during the last 10 years.
+I’ve given up and quit art on at least three occasions during the last 10 years.
 This just seems to be part of the journey for some people.
 Somehow I’ve stuck with it, and I’ve come to appreciate that the challenges have sweetened the triumphs.

 Here are three images of the same idea.
 They are from 2004, 2006, and 2008.
 I admit that this is not the fastest learning curve, but it’s real growth!